GenesysCloudBlueprints/lambda-premise-blueprint/blueprint/bpPremiseDBFromLambda.md

 ### Create a subnet for your VPC

-To create the sub-net for your new VPC, do the following steps:
+To create the subnet for your new VPC, do the following steps:

 1. In the AWS Console, select **Your VPCs** and then select **Subnets** from the navigation pane on the left side of the window.
 2. Click **Create subnet**.